TamsinHuggins/chord_scraping_2/README.md

 ### The analysis
 #### Chord-only analysis
 * Regexes are used to extract just the chord information from chord + lyric files.
-* [Word2Vec] (https://www.tensorflow.org/text/tutorials/word2vec) is used to characterise chords based on their context. (in progress)
+* [Word2Vec] (https://www.tensorflow.org/text/tutorials/word2vec) is used to characterise chords based on their context. (in progress).
+* Dimensionality reduction on the Word2Vec vectors in order to visualise chord similarity.